gabeweb/gabeChrome.css/README.md

 ## Compatibility

-- As october 2022: tested in Mozilla Firefox 106+ / LibreWolf 105+
+- As January 2023: tested in Mozilla Firefox 109+ / LibreWolf 109
 - Can be used with other `userChrome.css` and `userContent.css` tweaks.

 ## How-To Apply?